mariadb-corporation/maxscale-buildbot/docs/info-for-developers.md

 ### Custom Build Step
 In some builders, to specify a group of properties in one step, you can use your own class, inherited from `steps.BuildStep` ([Custom Buildsteps docs](http://docs.buildbot.net/current/manual/customization.html#writing-new-buildsteps)).
 For example, [Build builder](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/build.py) uses own BuildSetPropertiesStep class for it.

-### Remote Python scripts
-Python functions can be executed on a worker using [maxscale.builders.support.support.executePythonScript(name, function, modules=(), **kwargs)](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/support.py#L50) function.
-This functions will transform Python function into a string and transfer it to `<builddir>/build/script` directory on the remote worker.
-All build's properties are imported to the script as a local variables.
-Following modules are imported by default: sys, os, os.path, shutil, subprocess and additional modules can be imported by passing their names to the `modules` argument.

 ### Worker and host assignment
 Worker assignment function can be changed by passing [`common.assignWorker`](https://github.com/mariadb-corporation/maxscale-buildbot/blob/master/master/maxscale/builders/support/common.py#L197) to `nextWorker` argument of builder configurations.
 By default worker will be chosen from the list of workernames for this build.
 List of available workers can be narrowed down to workers from a specific host be setting a desired host's address as a `host` property of build.